MA Counseling Program

 Powerful Integrated Curriculum

 This 64–73 credit master’s program features expert-led coursework, internship experience, and an electronic portfolio that reflects and showcases all you’ve learned.
-Courses are offered:

 Find Your Mentor